The following refund policies apply to all students.

 ROOM AND BOARD REFUND POLICY

 Students who are released from their housing contract commitment (which requires Administrative Services approval) may receive a prorated refund of the unused portion of their meal plan.
-For more information on the meal plan refund policy, contact the Office of Dining Services.
+For more information on the meal plan refund policy, contact La Salle Dining.